 Good afternoon Gloucester residents,

-This is Mayor Sefatia Romeo Theken with some important COVID-19 updates regarding vaccine distribution, local COVID-19 case numbers, volunteer opportunities, and the extension on state measures in place.
+This is Mayor Sefatia Romeo Theken with some important updates regarding COVID-19 vaccine distribution for individuals who are 75 years and older.

 Be well and stay safe.